Traditionally Modern Food

 can I use Almond flour instead of almonds?

-yes, use 3 tbsp of almond flour instead of almonds.
+yes, use 3 tablespoon of almond flour instead of almonds.
 You need not pressure cook almond flour with carrots.
 Add almond flour while blending carrots.

 Rich and tasty Payasam recipe